Laragear/Poke/README.md

 ];
 ```

-You can also use the "bare minimum" middleware if you feel like it:
+You can also use the "bare minimum" middleware if you feel like it, thus it may be problematic if you don't know what you're doing.

 ```php
 return [